 The scope of our audit was influenced by our application of materiality.
 We set certain quantitative thresholds for materiality.
-These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures on the individual financial statement line items and disclosures and in evaluating the effect of misstatements, both individually and on the financial statements as a whole.
-Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:

-Overall materiality
+These, together with qualitative considerations, helped us to

-Overall Group and Society materiality: £3.5m

-How we determined it

-Materiality was set by reference to the sum of the Society's Fund for Future Appropriations ('FFA') and Reserves (of which it represented 2%).

-Rationale for benchmark applied

-The sum of the Society's FFA and Reserves was chosen as it is a measure of the accumulated surplus and we have determined, in our professional judgement, it to be the principal benchmark within the financial statements relevant to members in assessing the Society's financial position and performance.
+Overall materiality Overall Group and Society materiality: £3,806k (2022: £3,474k).
+How we determined it Materiality was set by reference to the sum of the Society's Fund for Future Appropriations (FFA) and Reserves (of which it represented 2%) (2022: 2%).
+Rationale for benchmark applied The sum of the Society's FFA and Reserves was chosen as it is a measure of the accumulated surplus and we have determined, in our professional judgement, it to be the principal benchmark within the financial statements relevant to members in assessing the Society's financial position and performance.
 Since the sum of the FFA and Reserves of the Group is similar to that of the Society, we used the same materiality level for both the Group and the Society.

-Performance materiality

-Performance materiality is set to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.

-We set performance materiality at £2.6m, which represents 75% of overall materiality.
-When determining performance materiality we considered our knowledge of the Society and the Group, the overall control environment, as well as the number, nature and size of misstatements identified in previous audits.
+Performance materiality Performance materiality is set to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.
+We set performance materiality at £2,854k (2022: £2,605k), which represents 75% (2022: 75%) of overall materiality.
+When determining performance materiality, we considered our knowledge of the Group and the Society, the overall control environment, as well as the number, nature and size of misstatements identified in previous audits.
+Reporting threshold We agreed with the directors that we would report to them misstatements identified during our audit above \pounds 190k (2022: \pounds 174k) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.

-Reporting threshold

-We agreed with the directors that we would report to them misstatements identified during our audit above £0.17m as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.